w102060018w/Nature-Cut-Out/README.md

 After starting the Container using Docker, go into the container, switch to the directory and we can run the code.
 ```
 cd /auto-cutout/
 jupyter-notebook --ip=0.0.0.0 --allow-root
 ```

-On the pop out Jupyter Notebook browser, go to the **/testing/python** directory and select **demo_testing.ipynb** and run all cells, you can see the result in the very bottom.
+On the pop out Jupyter Notebook browser, go to the **/testing/python** directory and select **Demo_clean_version.ipynb** and run all cells, you can see the result in the very bottom.

 ### 2. Hard Way